If you run a SaaS startup, Google Ads (formerly known as Google AdWords) could be the greatest customer acquisition platform you’ve never tried.

 Over time, however, Google Ads can grow into a seriously powerful customer acquisition tool for your SaaS startup.
 Target, bid and optimize right and you can bring in thousands of new users on a daily basis, all at a cost per acquisition that’s hugely profitable for your startup.

-Below, I’ve listed seven techniques that you, as a SaaS startup owner or marketer, can use to break through the intimidating CPCs and use Google Ads to generate profitable leads and loyal customers for your SaaS startup.
+Below, I’ve listed eight techniques that you, as a SaaS startup owner or marketer, can use to break through the intimidating CPCs and use Google Ads to generate profitable leads and loyal customers for your SaaS startup.

 1. Use video ads on the Google Display Network